cestastanford/hdlab-web/_posts/2014-07-28-palladio-faqs-0-6-0 copy.md

 ### <a name="5"></a>How should Dates be entered?

 Dates should be entered in the following format Year-Month-Day (2014-01-01).
 Years must always be rendered as four digit integers.
 Thus years between 0 CE and 1000 CE should still be rendered as 0001 or 0999.
 Negative dates should follow the same format, but preceded by a minus sign (ie. -200-01-01).
+If using Excel, be sure to specify that the column reads as "Text" rather than dates, so that Excel doesn't change the dates into its own (non-Palladio friendly) format.

 ### <a name="6"></a>How should Coordinates be entered?